apache/superset/superset/db_engine_specs/README.md

 superset test-db sqlite://
 ```

-If the connection needs additional arguments thay can be passed when the command runs.
+If the connection needs additional arguments they can be passed when the command runs.